riffnshred/nhl-led-scoreboard/README.md

 [pytz](http://pytz.sourceforge.net/), [tzlocal](https://github.com/regebro/tzlocal): Timezone libraries.
 These allow the scoreboard to convert times to your local timezone.

 ## Disclaimer
-This project use NHL's logo for information purposes only.
+This project uses the NHL's team logos for information purposes only.
 I DO NOT own these logos.